mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 ## General

-!!! question "Can you add an annotation to skip tests the way it normally works with JUnit?"
+!!! question "Can you add an annotation to skip tests like it usually works with JUnit?"

-    No, it isn't supported.
-You have to comment out the test case.
-The only statement that supports this behavior is the *assert* statement of KernelF ({{ mps_url("@iets3.AssertTestItem") }}).
+    It isn't supported.
+You must comment out the test case or add the \@Ignore attribute in the reflective editor.
+The only official statement supporting this functionality is the *assert* statement of KernelF ({{ mps_url("@iets3.AssertTestItem") }}).

 !!! question "What's the *TestInfo* node used for?"